Skip to main content

 Introduction

 Agrochemicals are chemicals used in agriculture either to fertilize plants or to control insects, weeds or diseases.
 Most recently, experiments are being conducted on lacing the feed of cows with 3-NOP a chemical that inhibits methanogenesis, in an attempt to lower the carbon emissions of raising cattle.
 This is one new category of chemicals used in agriculture.
 We all know about fertilizers of which the elements N, P and K are a cornerstone.
 The other very important category used in agriculture are pesticides (kill pest insects), herbicides (kill pest plants) and fungicides which help treat plant disease.
+50% of water pollution in the UK is from agriculture… The problem is massive in scale.

 A pesticide is any substance used to kill, repel, or control certain forms of plant or animal life that are considered to be pests.
-The pests may be insects, plant diseases, fungi, weeds, nematodes, snails, slugs, etc.
+The pests/problem may be insects, plant diseases, fungi, weeds, nematodes, snails, slugs, etc.

 Pesticides include herbicides for destroying weeds and other unwanted vegetation, insecticides for controlling a wide variety of insects, fungicides used to prevent the growth of molds and mildew, disinfectants for preventing the spread of bacteria, and compounds used to control mice and rats as well as nematodes (nematicides).